 CLEMSON, S.C. - After playing a near-perfect game while taking Duke apart on Sunday, the Maryland Terrapins needed some time to get warm last night.

-And once the No. 2 Terps found their stride after a sluggish, uneven first half at Clemson, it was lights out once again for one of the Atlantic Coast Conference doormats, and just another night of solid, winning basketball for the league leader.
+And once the No. 2 Terps found their stride after a sluggish, uneven first half at Clemson, it was lights out once again for one of the Atlantic Coast Conference doormats, and just another night of solid basketball for the league leader.

-Maryland wasted little time erasing a four-point halftime deficit, got another lift from senior guard Juan Dixon and a strong bench, took advantage of Clemson's foul trouble and increased its first-place lead in the ACC to a full game with an 84-68 victory before 8,500 at Littlejohn Coliseum.
+Maryland wasted little time erasing a four-point halftime deficit, got a huge lift from their bench and senior guard Juan Dixon, and increased their first-place lead in the ACC to a full game with an 84-68 victory at Littlejohn Coliseum.

-The Terps (22-3, 12-1) won for the ninth straight time, have won 13 of their past 14, and are within one victory of the best start ever in school history.
+The Terps (22-3, 12-1 ACC) won their ninth straight game, their 13th in their past 14, and are now one victory from the best start in school history.

-It didn't take long for the Terps to snap out of their funk, as they opened the second half with an 18-8 run and made seven of their first nine shots to take a 49-43 lead with 14:40 left in the game.
-Wilcox and Dixon scored four points apiece during the spurt.
+It didn't take long for the Terps to snap out of their funk, opening the second half with an 18-8 run and making seven of their first nine shots to take a 49-43 lead with 14:40 left in the game.
+Chris Wilcox and Dixon scored four points apiece during the spurt.

-The Terps kept up the pressure by forcing a spate of turnovers, working the ball inside to Baxter and getting outstanding three-point shooting after struggling from beyond the arc.
+The Terps kept up the pressure by forcing a spate of turnovers, working the ball inside to Lonny Baxter - he shot 0-for-3 in the first half - and getting outstanding three-point shooting after struggling from beyond the arc.

-Nicholas got Maryland going on an 11-0 run by hitting a 22-footer from the top of the key, giving the Terps a 55-49 lead with 11:48 left.
-Dixon, who shot impressively in the second half, followed with a 22-footer from the left corner.
+Drew Nicholas got Maryland going on an 11-0 run by hitting a 22-footer from the top of the key, giving the Terps a 55-49 lead with 11:48 left.
+Dixon, who was impressive in the second half, followed with a 22-footer from the left corner.
 Dixon then hit another three from the right corner, making it 61-49 with 10:17 left.